 |1 week||2 weeks||3 weeks||4 weeks||Extra Weeks|

-Starting dates for all group Spanish Courses in Quito 2016 and 2017: Every Monday for all levels including Beginners.
+Starting dates for all group Spanish Courses in Quito: Every Monday for all levels including Beginners.

 Don Quijote – Quito Accommodations

 All our accommodations are carefully selected.
 Don Quijote understands that this will form an important part of your language stay and our staff personally inspects all accommodations guaranteeing their quality.
 Only when you feel comfortable in your accommodation will you be able to improve your Spanish skills properly.
 We especially recommend our host families to experience a total immersion in the culture of the country.
 Our shared apartments are also very popular with our students and offer you the possibility to cook for yourself as well as meet other people from all over the world.

 Accommodation is booked from the Sunday before the course until the Saturday after the course.
 Extra nights are on request and will be charged for.